rupak4622/LAN_CHAT/README.md

-# note : this is work on window and andriod
+# note : this execution code is work on window for not for mobile it diffrent